IQAir: Products

 IQAir currently has products in four product categories, namely air purifiers, HVAC-based air cleaning, air quality instruments and the global air quality information platform AirVisual.

 Technology

 IQAir employs a wide range of particulate and gas-phase removal technologies in its air purifiers and air filters.
 The company has been a vocal opponent of ionizing and ozone-producing air cleaning technologies.
-IQAir’s air quality information platform uses artificial intelligence (AI) to calibrate and validate thousands of governmental and non-governmental air quality monitoring stations.
+IQAir's air quality information platform uses artificial intelligence (AI) to calibrate and validate thousands of governmental and non-governmental air quality monitoring stations.

 Company organization

 IQAir is headquartered in Switzerland with major operations in Germany, the U.S., and China.
 Product development is based in Switzerland.
-As of 2020, manufacturing is based in Switzerland and Southern Germany.
+As of 2020, manufacturing is based in countries including Switzerland and Southern Germany.

 As of 2015, IQAir was family-owned and did not publish concrete information about its revenue or profits.